Irv Gikofsky, also known as Mr. G, has been delivering forecasts on New York television for almost 40 years.

 Mr. G continues his series of lectures as “Professional in Residence” at his alma mater Hofstra University where he speaks on radio and television broadcasting.
 Mr. G was born in Brooklyn and raised in Queens where he attended P.S.
 201 and J.H.S.
 218. He graduated from Francis Lewis High School and went on to Hofstra University in Long Island where he earned a Bachelor of Arts degree in History in 1967.
 He received a Master of Arts degree in Secondary Education from Hofstra and pursued doctoral studies at Yeshiva University.

-When his is not forecasting or involved in charitable endeavors, Mr. G can often be seen running in Central Park, and has run New York City Marathons many times.
-An avid runner, he has run over 60,000 miles or three times around the planet.
+When his is not forecasting or involved in charitable endeavors, Mr. G can often be seen running in Central Park, and has run 34 New York City Marathons.
+An avid runner, he has run over 75,000 miles — or three times around the planet — and is part of a unique group of runnners to accomplish that feat.